SiddhantGhungarde/caesar-cipher.py/README.md

 4. <b>Specify Shift:</b> Enter the shift value for the Caesar Cipher.
 5. <b>View Result:</b> The program displays the encrypted or decrypted message.

-This code was developed as part of my internship at The Prodigy Infotech, demonstrating basic encryption and decryption techniques using the Caesar Cipher.
+This code was developed as part of my personal project, demonstrating basic encryption and decryption techniques using the Caesar Cipher.